Major and minor lotteries

-- a ticket must not be given or posted without consent.
-Letters can be sent to people inviting them to buy tickets, but tickets must not be included
+- A ticket must not be given or posted without consent.
+Letters can be sent to people inviting them to buy tickets, but tickets mustn't be included.

 Each ticket seller must:

-- be given a certificate or authority from the association
+- be given a certificate or authority from the organisation

-- give the association a receipt for the ticket books
+- give the organisation a receipt for the ticket books

-- make sure ticket butts include the name and address of the buyer
+- make sure ticket butts include the name and either the address, phone number or email of the buyer

 - return all unsold tickets, ticket butts and proceeds from ticket sales before the lottery is drawn

-- if paid a commission, pay the net proceeds to the association by cheque or deposit into the association’s bank account.
+- if paid a commission, pay the net proceeds to the organisation by cheque or deposit into the organisation’s bank account.

 Advertising and incentives